 - a.
-Declare that Governor Bullock's Executive Order 15-2018 compels member and supporter disclosure in violation of the right to freedom of speech under the First and Fourteenth Amendments; - b.
-Declare that Governor Bullock's Executive Order 15-2018 compels member and supporter disclosure in violation the right to freedom of private association under the First and Fourteenth Amendments; - c.
+Declare that Governor Bullock's Executive Order 15-2018 compels donor disclosure in violation of the right to freedom of speech under the First and Fourteenth Amendments; - b.
+Declare that Governor Bullock's Executive Order 15-2018 compels donor disclosure in violation the right to freedom of private association under the First and Fourteenth Amendments; - c.
 Enjoin Governor Bullock from continuing his policy of requiring disclosure of donations by entities that bid on Montana state contracts; - d.
-Enjoin Meghan Holmlund from implementing Governor and the state agencies it supervises and coordinates; - e.
-Award Plaintiff its costs and attorneys' fees under 42 U.S.C. § 1988; and - f.
+Enjoin Meghan Holmlund from advising executive agencies to comply with Governor Bullock's Executive Order 15-2018;

+e.
+Award Plaintiff its costs and attorneys' fees under 42 U.S.C. § f.
 Award any further relief to which Plaintiff may be entitled.